 Solid gold is just that – a piece of jewelry made entirely of gold with no base metal.
 It comes in various karats (discussed above), with higher-karat jewelry corresponding with higher quality, purity and cost.

-If you need help choosing between the different types of gold jewelry based on your style and budget, one of our jewelry experts would be happy to assist you.
-Call 1.800.642.4438 during store hours to speak with one of our friendly and knowledgeable sales associates.
+If you need help picking out the perfect piece of jewelry, one of our experts would be happy to assist you.
+Stop into our store or text or call 402.391.0400 during store hours to speak with one of our friendly and knowledgeable sales associates.